-After diskectomy or foraminotomy, you may still feel pain, numbness, or weakness along the path of the nerve that was under pressure.
+After a discectomy or foraminotomy, you may still feel pain, numbness, or weakness along the path of the nerve that was under pressure.
 These symptoms should get better in a few weeks.

 Recovery after laminectomy and fusion surgery is longer.
 You will not be able to return to activities as quickly.
-It takes at least 3to 4 months after surgery for bones to heal well, and healing may continue to happen for at least a year.
+It takes at least 3 to 4 months after surgery for bones to heal well, and healing may continue for at least a year.

-If you had spinal fusion, you will probably be off work for 4to 6 weeks if you are young and healthy and your job is not very strenuous.
-It may take 4to 6 months for older patients with more extensive surgery to get back to work.
+If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy and your job is not very strenuous.
+It may take 4 to 6 months for older people with more extensive surgery to get back to work.

-The length of recovery will also depend on how bad your condition was before surgery.
+Length of recovery also depends on how bad your condition was before surgery.

 You may feel numbness or pain around your incision, and it may look a little red.
 Check it every day to see if it: